wagtail/wagtail/docs/reference/streamfield/blocks.rst

    :param form_classname: An HTML ``class`` attribute to set on the root element of this block as displayed in the editing interface.
    :param min_num: Minimum number of sub-blocks that the list must have.
    :param max_num: Maximum number of sub-blocks that the list may have.
+   :param collapsed: When true, all sub-blocks are initially collapsed.

 .. class:: wagtail.core.blocks.StreamBlock